Battle moves into Kyiv as Ukrainians fight to keep control of their capital – KION546

 Battle moves into Kyiv as Ukrainians fight to keep control of their capital

 Images and video from the scene showed a large impact some ten floors up in the building, with the cause of the strike unclear and the extent of causalities unknown.
-Emergency services were already at the scene, according to Kyiv Mayor Vitaliy Klitschko.
+Several apartment units were blown out entirely, their outer walls and windows missing, leaving a gaping hole visible in the building’s side, as residents were evacuated.

-Residents of the capital have been forced to seek shelter after a terrifying night, punctuated by explosions and gunfire, as fighting that had been closing in on Kyiv from multiple directions entered the city — typically home to nearly three million.
+Saturday brought confirmation that Russia’s war of aggression has now moved to the streets of the Ukrainian capital, as the country’s military — outnumbered and using lesser weaponry — continues to hold back the invading forces in multiple locations.

 “Active fighting is taking place on the streets of our city.
 Please stay calm and be as careful as possible!” the Ukrainian Interior Ministry said on its Facebook page Saturday.